nikmeijer/meijer_nik_portfolio/README.md

 ## History

-Created October 15 - originally intended on reusing last years but moved everything here for a fresh canvas
+Created October 15 - originally intended on reusing last years but moved everything here for a fresh canvas Dec 8 - Update: huge progress!!! had troubles with the php, it keeps breaking and i dont know if it

 ## Credits